 Although the optical and IR galaxies are matched within a 20" radius, we visually check the positional overlap of the IR and optical emission in AKARI images for each galaxy.
 For the optical counterpart we use SDSS (if available) or Digitized Sky Survey images.
-Examples of AKARI (middle panel) and optical (right panel) images are represented in Figures 4.1.
+Examples of AKARI (middle panel) and optical (right panel) images are represented in Figures 4.1, 4.2, 4.3, 4.4 and 4.5.
 The SDSS images are gri combined color images downloaded from the SDSS DR10 Finding Chart Tool.
 In the AKARI images (Doi et al., 2012) the green circle represents the 20" radius limit, whereas the optical source is marked with a 5" radius magenta circle.
 Once we make sure of the positional overlap of the matched IR and optical sources, next we check if there are any other sources overlapping with the IR source and possibly contaminate the IR emission.
 Such contaminating sources can be stars or other galaxies.
 Especially nearby bright galaxies lying over the IR source have a contribution to the observed IR emission, therefore such cases are eliminated from the initial sample.
 If there are more than one overlapping optical galaxies with similar separation values within the 20" radius region, the closest one does not necessarily mean the true match.
-Since it is difficult to select the true optical counterpart for these four cases, these are eliminated.
-It is a worry if we are automatically removing compact groups of galaxies in these cases, but before we eliminate these we consider the redshifts of these galaxies and check if they are in groups.
+Since it is difficult to select the true optical counterpart for these cases, these are eliminated.

-Although SDSS provides a large redshift database, not all galaxies have the spectroscopic information.
-Related to this, in some cases the optical source with the smallest positional differhttp://skyserver.sdss3.org/dr10/en/tools/chart/chartinfo.aspx
+&lt;sup>8http://skyserver.sdss3.org/dr10/en/tools/chart/chartinfo.aspx